 Materials:

 These House clay Christmas Decorations make a fabulous keepsake gift for grandparents and godparents.
-I have come to treasure these sort of tree decorations now my boys are getting older and this year I have made extra for our friends and family.
+I have come to treasure these sorts of tree decorations now my boys are getting older and this year I have made extra for our friends and family.

 Start by rolling out your chosen clay to about 1/4 inch in thickness.
 I use a silicone mat to ensure smoothness and do a small amount at a time turning it over.